xi/apca-introduction/analysis.md

 Though still in early development, APCA already makes two major contributions:

--   a different color contrast formula that assume much more ambient light
+-   a different color contrast formula that assumes much more screen flare
 -   a more sophisticated link between spatial frequency and minimum color contrast that allows for more nuanced thresholds